-Your name: Your email address: Your phone number: Your address: Tour address.
-What is the address/location of the tranquil area? ■ Have you included a map?
-Yes No (Your map should give the context of the area to enable officers at the Broads Authority to find the site easily). ■ Have yo Have you included photographs or other supporting information?
-Yes No Please note that these nominations should cover larger areas, rather than a village green or garden.
-Please explain how the prop Please explain how the proposed area addresses the following criteria: Why is this area particularly tranquil?
-Why is this area 'prized for its recreational value'?
-What recreation or leisure activities take place in the area?
+Your name: Your email address: Your phone number: Your address: ■ What is the address/location of the tranquil area? ou included a map?
+If the area to enable officers at the Broads Au Yes No uthority to find the site easily). - " us included photographs or other supporting r information?
+Voc.
+No.